-Ongoing and recent research projects include CoastWEB, funded by the Natural Environment Research Council and led by Plymouth Marine Laboratory, to use locations on the Welsh coast in a study of the community benefits of a healthy intertidal saltmarsh environment.
+Ongoing and recent research projects include CoastWEB, funded by the Natural Environment Research Council and led by Plymouth Marine Laboratory.
+The project used locations on the Welsh coast in a study of the community benefits of a healthy intertidal saltmarsh environment.

 Born in Bristol, Simon Read studied at Somerset College of Art 1968-1969, University of Leeds 1969-1973 and Chelsea School of Art 1973-1975 and won an Arts Council Major Award in 1978.
-He went on to teach at academies such as Slade School of Fine Art, Chelsea School of Art, North-East London Polytechnic, Reading and Manchester Universities and Bath Academy of Art.
+He went on to teach at academies such as Slade School of Fine Art, Chelsea School of Art, North-East London Polytechnic.
+Also at Reading and Manchester Universities and Bath Academy of Art.